Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 10 Juli 2025 09.21.27 UTC
+- WIB: Kamis, 10 Juli 2025 10.57.48 UTC
-- WITA: Kamis, 10 Juli 2025 10.21.27 UTC
+- WITA: Kamis, 10 Juli 2025 11.57.48 UTC
-- WIT: Kamis, 10 Juli 2025 11.21.27 UTC
+- WIT: Kamis, 10 Juli 2025 12.57.48 UTC

 Kutipan Inspiratif:
-"Everybody is a genius.
-But if you judge a fish by its ability to climb a tree, it will live its whole life believing that it is stupid."
+"I failed in some subjects in exam, but my friend passed in all.
+Now he is an engineer in microsoft and i am the owner of microsoft."

 Kategori: inspirational